gpg/gpg4win/doc/README.en.txt

 http://www.gpg4win.org/doc/en/gpg4win-compendium.html

-If you used Gpg4win 1.x or another program in the past, please check out the migration hints in the Gpg4win Compendium's appendix. http://www.gpg4win.org/doc/en/gpg4win-compendium_36.html
+If you used Gpg4win 1.x or another program in the past, please check out the migration hints in the Gpg4win Compendium's appendix: http://www.gpg4win.org/doc/en/gpg4win-compendium_36.html

 Please read the section "3.
-Known Bugs (and Workarounds)" before you start working with Gpg4win.
+Known Bugs (and Workarounds)" of this README before you start working with Gpg4win.

 Gpg4win supports these platforms:

-  * Operating System: Windows XP (32/64), Vista (32/64), 7 (32/64)
+  * Operating System: Windows XP, Vista, 7, 8 (for all: 32/64 bit)

-  * MS Outlook: 2003, 2007, 2010
+  * MS Outlook: 2003, 2007, 2010, 2013

 2. Changes